adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 		<div class="whatever"></div>
 	</div>

-The module container is `.basket`.
-Everything inside relates to it.
-And each class name is semantic&mdash;it describes what each thing is, not how it looks, or how it behaves...

-However, the problem is that because CSS cascades, there is nothing to stop me having a "heading" module which will be applied to the "heading" *component* inside the ".basket" module as follows:

-	/* basket module (heading component) */
+It's modularised based on the module container.
+And the CSS for this might look like this

+	.basket {}

-	.basket .heading { ... }
+	.basket .heading {}

+	.basket .whatever {}

+As you can see each selector begins with the container class name.
+This is how it is modular.
+There are 2 problems with this 1 minor and 1 is a major problem.
+Both of which are solved by *MaintainableCSS*.

+The first, is that these selectors are nested which aren't as performant as they might be.
+Not that I am a fan of premature optimisation, and have rarely encountered CSS performance problems.
+Regardless, flat selectors are the most performant.

+The second, is that due to the cascade, the heading *component* inside the basket *module* could easily receive styles pertaining to a pre-existing heading *module* like so:

 	/* heading module
 	.heading { ... }

 This is obviously not what we want.
-We want them to be styled completely differently and for each section not to affect each other.
+We want them to be styled completely differently and for each section not to affect each other as per the goals of *MaintainableCSS*.

-This is one of the problems *MaintainableCSS* solves as we will see in later chapters.

 ## Non semantic HTML examples